chemos57/todo_list/README.md

 Please note that this is a demo app, so the purpose wasn't to present an app with full test coverage or so.

+### Prerequisites

+You should have installed docker at your local.

 ### Initial setup

 In order to bootstrap your dev environment: